sojeong2020/uk-parliament/README.md

 # UK Parliament - Product Team Home Exercise For Frontend Developers

+## Accessibility

+This exercise includes some instructions in PDF format.
+We’ve taken steps to make it as accessible as possible, however, we recognise the room for improvement and are actively working to enhance PDF accessibility moving forward.

+If you experience any difficulty with this PDF or need it in an alternative format, please don’t hesitate to reach out.

 ## Dependencies

 Please ensure you have the following installed: